 Solution Focused & Brief Therapies

-These short term therapies – usually 6-12 sessions – are goal-oriented, and focused on specific problems, conflicts, and decisions.
+These short-term therapies – usually 6-12 sessions – are goal-oriented, and focused on specific problems, conflicts, and decisions.
 The focus is mostly on the present and the future – with little attention paid to past events such as childhood experiences.
 Competencies, abilities, and the belief that change is possible are central to this approach.
-One specialized type of brief therapy is EMDR (Eye Movement Desensitization and Reprocessing) for trauma recovery.

 The counselors and therapists at the Relationship Center of South Florida have many years of advanced training and experience in these and other therapeutic approaches.
 For additional information, or to set up an appointment, contact us today.